 We think we know what will happen if we walk into a crowded room alone – no one will talk to us.
 We predict the future and that is the problem, we end up making it a self-fulfilling prophecy; we don’t talk, so no one talks to us.
 Fortune telling stops you from acting.

-FIX IT: Remember crystal balls are not real.
+Remember crystal balls are not real.

 Plan your future by setting goals.
 You want something, set reasonable goals to get what you want.

 Test your predictions, you think you will have a lousy time, well you will not know until you do it.